shenxiaolong-code/WinScript/README.md

 # WinScript
-windows batch script programming support lib, used in my automatization tools/jobs.
+Productivity tools : windows batch script programming support lib, used in my automatization tools/jobs.

 # purpose
 - This library is used in my regular work automatization: